Johnymiro/greenspark/README.md

 ## Tooltip Component with Delayed Visibility

 This project demonstrates the implementation of a custom Tooltip component in a React application using TypeScript.
-The Tooltip component is designed to display additional information when the user hovers over an 'info' icon.
+The Tooltip component is designed to display additional information when the user hovers over an icon.
 It features a fade-in/out effect and remains visible if the mouse is hovered over the tooltip itself, allowing users to interact with its contents.

 #### Features